stripe2933/mipmap/README.md

 #### What is subgroup?

-In shader, invocations within a specific group can communicate without an explicit synchronization, which is called ***subgroup***.
-Size of subgroups are differ in system, but every NVIDIA GPUs are 32 and typical AMD GPUs are 64.
+In shader, invocations within a specific group can communicate without explicit synchronization, a concept known as a ***subgroup***.
+The size of subgroups varies by system, for example, subgroups on NVIDIA GPUs are typically 32, while on AMD GPUs, they are usually 64.

-**If a subgroup holds a 2x2 texel data, it can average them into 1 texel without explicit synchronization**.
-This can be extended to `2^n x 2^n` texel data, and it can be mipmapped into 1 texel (if subgroup size is enough).
+**If a subgroup holds 2x2 texel data, it can average them into 1 texel without explicit synchronization**.
+This can be extended to `2^n x 2^n` texel data, which can then be mipmapped into 1 texel, provided the subgroup size is sufficient.

 #### Mapping from invocation ID to texel fetch position

-Let's assume that the workgroup size is `16x16`, and subgroup size is `32`.
-Then, total `256 / 32 = 8` subgroups are laid linearly in the workgroup.
+Assuming the workgroup size is `16x16` and the subgroup size is `32`, a total of `256 / 32 = 8` subgroups are arranged linearly within the workgroup.

 ![8 subgroups laid in `16x16` workgroup](assets/subgroup_linear.png)

-Each `16x2` subgroup is filled with alternating background color for distinction.
-Numbers in each cell are `gl_SubgroupInvocationID`.
+Each `16x2` subgroup is filled with alternating background colors for distinction.
+The numbers in each cell represent `gl_SubgroupInvocationID`.

-It would be suboptimal if an invocation within a subgroup fetches the texel at `gl_GlobalInvocationID.xy` like before, because they can only average `2x2` texels.
-For example, in the first subgroup in the above figure (filled with light blue), ID with 0, 1, 16 and 17 can communicate and make `2x2` region into 1 average pixel, however it can't make `4x4` region into 1 because the row count of a subgroup is 2.
-To maximize the efficiency, **texel fetching shape inside a subgroup have to be as square as possible**.
+It would be suboptimal for an invocation within a subgroup to fetch the texel at `gl_GlobalInvocationID.xy` as before because they can only average `2x2` texels.
+For example, in the first subgroup in the figure (filled with light blue), IDs 0, 1, 16 and 17 can communicate and average `2x2` region into 1 pixel.
+However, they cannot average a `4x4` region into 1 pixel because the row count of a subgroup is 2.
+To maximize efficiency, **the texel fetching pattern within a subgroup needs to be as square as possible**.

 ![Texel fetch position for every invocations](assets/sample-mapping-linear.png)

-In the above figure, optimal texel fetching position for each invocation is shown.
-With this mapping, the subgroups can make `4x4` region into 1 average pixel.
+In the figure, the optimal texel fetching position for each invocation is shown.
+With this mapping, the subgroups can average a `4x4` region into 1 pixel.

 ![Texel fetch position aligned by sample position](assets/sample-mapping-aligned.png)

-If we plot the `gl_LocalInvocationID.xy` with their own texel fetching positions, the figure would be like above.
-Each subgroup filled with distinct colors.
+If we plot `gl_LocalInvocationID.xy` with their respective texel fetching positions, the figure would look like the one above.
+Each subgroup is filled with distinct colors.
 In this case, the subgroup extent is `8x4`, which is more square-shaped than before.

 ![subgroup_square.png](assets/subgroup_square.png)